-This morning you will visit the nearby city of Aspendos, famous for its incredibly well-preserved Roman theatre, said by many to be the best example in the Mediterranean world.
+Aspendos, famous for its incredibly well-preserved Roman theatre, said by many to be the best example in the Mediterranean world.
+En route back to Antalya you will have a chance to see the beautiful Manavgat waterfalls, as they cascade over a wide area surrounded by channels and terraces.
 Enjoy a change of pace in the afternoon as you head out on a private boat tour from Antalya, lasting around two hours, with the chance to swim or just relax and take in the coastal scenery.
-Later there's the chance to eat at one of Antalya's traditional restaurants in the heart of the old city.
+Later there's the chance to eat at one of Antalya's traditional restaurants in the heart of the old city, a fitting end to a varied and busy day.